Britain urged to increase cyber security in financial services

-LONDON Britain's intelligence agencies need to do more to help regulators to protect the financial services industry from cyber crime, the head of an influential parliamentary committee said on Monday.
+LONDON (Reuters) - Britain's intelligence agencies need to do more to help regulators to protect the financial services industry from cyber crime, the head of an influential parliamentary committee said on Monday.

 Andrew Tyrie, a lawmaker in the ruling Conservative Party, said parliament's Treasury Committee was concerned about the "opaque lines of accountability", particularly between regulators and intelligence agencies.